botify-labs/botify-integration-google-sheets/README.md

 ## Interface

 ### Get latest analyses
-The function `BotifyAPI.fetchLastAnalyses` display the latest analyses in a given tab name.
+The function `BotifyAPI.fetchLastAnalyses` prints the latest analyses in a tab.

 The following script displays the last 5 analyses in the tab `My analyses`.
 ```JS